remykarem/NumSwift/README.md

 ## Downloading

-You can download this repo and play with in Xcode's Playground.
+You can download this repo and play with it in Xcode's Playground.

 ## Usage

-The APIs are designed to mimic those from NumPy's.
+The APIs are designed to mimic those from NumPy.
 Here are the ways you can initialise:

 ```swift
 let a = NumSwift.ones((1,4,2))